RobertoRoos/sawIntuitiveResearchKitWiki/Build.md

   ```bash
   make -j4 -l
   ```

-The number 4 corresponds to the number of parallel compilations, replace it by whatever number of cores you have to compile faster.
+Please Note that the number 4 corresponds to the number of parallel compilations, replace it by whatever number of cores you have to compile faster.

 ## 3. Compile in Release mode.